seojacky/helper-lite-for-pagespeed/readme.txt

 = 3.0.2 =
 * Fixed bug with translations
 * Added "Rate us" link on plugins page
+* Moving the settings page to a separate item in the admin panel

 = 3.0.1 =
 * Fixed bugs